Modest Periwinkle Shell, Echinolittorina modesta

 Modest Periwinkle Shell, Echinolittorina modesta.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur., August 2009.
 Size: 1.5 cm (0.6 inches) x 1.0 cm (0.4 inches).

-Modest Periwinkles are found along rocky shorelines in the mid to high intertidal zone.
-They range from Ensenada, Baja California to Peru.
-They have not been reported from the Sea of Cortez.
+Habitat and Distribution: Modest Periwinkles are found along rocky shorelines, in the mid to high intertidal zone.
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Ensenada, Baja California south to Guatemala.
+They are found inĀ the Sea of Cortez south of El Choyudo, Sonora.

-Synonyms include Littorina modesta, Littorina phillipi, and Nodilittorina modesta.
+Synonyms: Littorina modesta, Littorina phillipi, Nodilittorina (Fossarlittorina) modesta, and Nodilittorina modesta.